nachogon1/listen_brainz_assigment/README.md

 The batch size could be further optimized.
 Better validation of the data could be done.
 Better handling of the data in case of duplicates.
+Results between the first and the optimized approach differ slightly due to different validation rules.
+Due to time constrains the optimized approach had fewer validations and beautification's on the code.
+The code could have been done more scalable supporting batches for every table to allow us to ingest any database size.
+In the optimized code tags were not ingested since the main purpose was to improve the ingestion benchmark.
+This could be added in the future.